libretro/tyrquake/readme.txt

  Tyr-Quake
 -----------

-Date:		2006-06-13
+Date:		2006-09-24
-Version: 	0.54
+Version: 	0.55
 Author:		Kevin Shanahan (aka.
 Tyrann)
 Webpage:	http://disenchant.net
 email:		tyrann@disenchant.net

 Why?
 ----
-This is meant to be a very conservative branch of the Quake source code.
-I intend to support Quake and Quakeworld in both software and GL versions, as well as Quakeworld Server; all on both MS Windows and Linux.
-I don't intend on adding lots of rendering enhancements, but rather fixing little bugs that I've come across over the years.
-I'll be adding small enhancements, but I don't want to completely overhaul the engine.
+This is meant to be a fairly conservative branch of the Quake source code.
+It's intended to support Quake and Quakeworld in both software and GL versions, as well as the Quakeworld Server; all on both MS Windows and Linux (BSD supported as best I can manage with some help from some other users).
+I don't intend on changing the look or feel of the game by adding lots of rendering enhancements, etc, but rather just fixing little bugs that I've come across over the years.
+I'll be adding small enhancements and may even rewrite substantial portions of the code, but I don't want to change the fundamental feel of the game.

 Building:
 ---------